Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 - ``Description``: A brief description of the check.
 - ``Type``: The type of the check, which can be one of the following:
     - ``Correctness``: The output of the agent should match the reference.
 - ``Conformity``: The conversation should follow a set of rules.
 - ``Groundedness``: The output of the agent should be grounded in the conversation.
 - ``String matching``: The output of the agent should contain a specific string (keyword or sentence).
 - ``Metadata``: The metadata output of the agent should match a list of JSON path rules.
+- ``Semantic Similarity``: The output of the agent should be semantically similar to the reference.
 - And a set of parameters specific to the check type.
 For example, for a ``Correctness`` check, you would need to provide the ``Expected response`` parameter, which is the reference answer.

 .. image:: /_static/images/hub/create-checks-detail.png